grace-snow/gridsome-grace/projects/FiveMinPlan.md

 </div>

 <p>
-	In retrospect, I should have spent more time at this stage mapping out the user journeys and nailing down the feature list with the product owners.
+	<strong>In retrospect, I should have spent more time at this stage mapping out the user journeys and nailing down the feature list with the product owners.</strong>
 </p>
 <p>
 	As it was, we ended up starting the build with features not yet agreed.